Plan the best Minnesota summer ever using our free printable Twin Cities Summer Bucket List featuring 37 fun and family-friendly things to do!

 Go to the beach: With all the lakes in the Twin Cities, it’s not hard to find a free beach near you.
 Find a new one to visit and make a day of it with a picnic lunch and all the sand and water toys.

 Hyland Play Area: There are lots of awesome play areas in the Twin Cities, but one of our favorites is the Hyland Play Area in Bloomington, informally known as Chutes and Ladders.
-It’s got different areas for older kids as well as children and five and those with disabilities.
+It’s got different areas for older kids as well as children under five and those with disabilities.

 Movie in the park: It can also be fun to catch a movie outside, too, especially when they’re FREE!
 Many locations in the Twin Cities are offering free outdoor movies in Minnesota at various parks throughout the summer.